 The user can search through the data by line and sample location or use the Find function to search for EAV, SAV or ANC within the signal.
 Simple pressing the sample will provide a tooltip interpretation of the data.

 ANC Session provides a Watchlist of the available Ancillary Data types present within the signal.
-Option QC or ENG is required for this application.
+Option ENG-QC is required for this application.

 The ANC Session Watchlist provide a list of the ANC data packets that are present within the signal showing the DID, SDID, Location and Occurrence within the frame or field.
 Notes provides additional information on the syntax of the packet.